joelspadin/kicad-keyboard-footprint-generator/README.md

 MX footprints are based on the [Official KiCad Library](https://gitlab.com/kicad/libraries/kicad-footprints/-/tree/master/Button_Switch_Keyboard.pretty) and [ai03's MX/Alps Library](https://github.com/ai03-2725/MX_Alps_Hybrid).

+The [hotswap socket 3D model](https://grabcad.com/library/kailh-pg1511-hotswap-socket-1) is made by Evgeny Klypa and adjusted to be centered on the footprint.

 ## Usage

 These scripts require [Python 3.10 or newer](https://www.python.org/downloads/).
 Run the following command to install dependencies: